FLAMEGPU/FLAMEGPU2-docs/src/guide/2-model-definition/2-environment.rst

 Environment properties are values which are the same across the whole simulation, these can be useful for storing mathematical constants and system state information.
-Enviornment properties can only be updated during host functions, however they can be read during agent functions.
+Environment properties can only be updated during host functions, however they can be read during agent functions.

 To define Environment properties, they must be added to an